tc39/proposal-ses/README.md

-Of course, the Compartments and Virtualized Powers patterns can be composed, enabling one to *temporarily* invite potentially malicious code onto one's page, endow it with a subset of one's own DOM as its virtual document, and then permanently and fully evict it.
+Of course, the Compartments and Virtualized Powers patterns can be composed, enabling one to *temporarily* invite potentially malicious code onto one's page, endow it with a subtree of one's own DOM as its virtual document, and then permanently and fully evict it.

 ### Mobile code